springfall2008/batpred/docs/customisation.md

 **input_number.load_scaling** is a Scaling factor applied to historical load, tune up if you want to be more pessimistic on future consumption
 Use 1.0 to use exactly previous load data (1.1 would add 10% to load)

+**input_number.load_scaling10** is a Scaling factor applied to historical load only for the PV10% scenario (this is in addition to load_scaling).
+This can  be used to make the 10% scenario take into account extra load usage and hence be more pessimistic while leaving the central scenario unchanged.
+The default is 1.1 meaning an extra 10% load is added.
+This will only have an impact if the PV 10% weighting is non-zero.

 **input_number.pv_scaling** is a scaling factor applied to pv data, tune down if you want to be more pessimistic on PV production vs Solcast
 Use 1.0 to use exactly the Solcast data (0.9 would remove 10% from forecast)